SambitAcharya/Mini-Projects/README.md

 **21) Anagrams In File**

 A python script to get map all the anagrams of a particular word which are present in the file with the word.
 This function returns a dictionary with the above mapping.
+So it can be used in other functions as well.

 **22) Web Login**

 An application to login to any website through the command line.